QubitPi/leadership-blogs/src/content/posts/continuous-delivery/index.md

 triage and remediate problems, increases efficiency and motivation, and prevents us from succumbing to the sunk cost fallacy.

-The reason we work in large batches is because of the large fixed cost of handing off changes. **A key goal of continuous delivery is to change the economics of the software delivery process to make it economically viable to work in small batches so we can obtain the many benefits of this approach**.
+The reason we work in large batches is because of the large fixed cost of handing off changes. __A key goal of continuous delivery is to change the economics of the software delivery process to make it economically viable to work in small batches so we can obtain the many benefits of this approach__.

-:::info
+:::note

 A key goal of continuous delivery is to change the economics of the software delivery process to make it economically viable to work in small batches so we can obtain the many benefits of this approach